wangyq1996/123/React_Udemy/README.md

 ### Functional VS Class Components:

 ### Rules of State:

 -   Only usable with class components (need React Hooks in function components)
 -   'State' is a JS object
 -   Updating 'state' on a component causes the component instantly **rerender**
 -   'State' can only be updated using 'setState' function
 -   Only write the keys needs to be updated (others will stay untouched)

+### React Lifecyle:

+-   constructor

+    **Not reconmended for data loading (like calling API)**

+    Do it in **componentDidMount**

+-   render

+    Content show on the screen

+-   componentDidMount

+    Sit & wait for update

+-   componentDidUpdate

+    Sit & wait until no longer shown

+-   componentWillUnmount